petkivim/xrd4j/README.md

 ```
 // Get the attached base64 coded image string
 AttachmentPart attachment = (AttachmentPart) soapResponse.getAttachments().next();
-// Get content-type of the attachment
+// Get content-type of the attachment - if jpeg image, the content type is "image/jpeg"
 String contentType = attachment.getContentType();
 // Get the attachment as a String
 String imgStr = SOAPHelper.toString(attachment);
 // Convert base64 coded image string to BufferedImage
 BufferedImage newImg = MessageHelper.decodeStr2Image(imgStr);
 // Write the image to disk or do something else with it
+// Content type must be set from "image/jpeg" to "jpg"
 ImageIO.write(newImg, contentType, new File("/image/path"));
 ```